Chowdhury-DSP/BYOD/.github/ISSUE_TEMPLATE/bug_report.md

  - DAW [e.g. Ableton Live, FL Studio, Audacity]
  - Version [e.g. 2.3]
  - 32/64 bit (Windows only)

+If you are unsure about any of this information, please use the "Copy Diagnostic Info" tool in the plugin settings menu.

 **Additional context**
 Add any other context about the problem here.